AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions.md

 -	`$project`: This string is replaced by the path to the current project's source folder.

--	`$editor`: This string is replaced by the directory that contains the Stingray editor executable: that is, the `editor` folder under your Stingray installation directory.
+-	`$editor`: This string is replaced by the directory that contains the editor executable: that is, the `editor` folder under your {{ProductName}} installation directory.

 Some extensions also add more of these dynamic strings.
 See the pages in this section for details.